 The stunning Lloyd Hotel offers outdoor play areas and low-tech toys for kids.
 Photo by author.

-20. Sleep on a houseboat — Water is one of this city’s defining characteristics, so consider sleeping on a houseboat.
-The Amstel Botel is a floating hotel with competitive rates.
+Water is one of this city’s defining characteristics, so consider sleeping on a houseboat.
+We did and we loved it!
+There's also the Amstel Botel, a floating hotel with competitive rates.

 Where to Eat